tekknolagi/isdt/assignments/02-cli-constructive.md

 ## `whats-new.sh`: finding newly-added files on the homework server
-The server that Tufts uses to host home directories has a special feature to help prevent data loss: in every directory, the server adds a hidden, read-only directory named `.snapshot`.
-Inside `.snapshot` is a set of directories with names like `daily.2021-09-22_0010`.
+The server that Tufts uses to host home directories has a special feature to help prevent data loss: in every directory, the server adds a hidden, read-only directory named `.snapshot/`.
+Inside `.snapshot/` is a set of directories with names like `daily.2021-09-22_0010`.
 Each of these directories holds a copy of the contents of the original directory from a certain point in time.
 Take a moment to SSH to the server and see for yourself!